 Those are not words most people associate with job satisfaction.

 Whether they created it or inherited it, the spreadsheet slave is the one individual who knows how the ‘MASTER’ inventory planning spreadsheet works, who understands the end-to-end process to make it usable, and who knows all of the nuances and subtleties involved when changes need to be made.
 So what happens when that person leaves, is unavailable for an extended period, or is less capable of handling the increasing complexity as time goes on?

 Plugging in a replacement into this role creates a growing potential for critical errors.
 This is an employee who doesn’t understand the inventory spreadsheet or how to populate it, modify it, validate it, or reconcile it.
 The likelihood of errors increases dramatically in this scenario.

 While it is has been well established that more than 80% of spreadsheets contain errors, estimates of the impact of these errors vary considerably.
 The point is that a single error could have a significant impact on your supply chain and is only likely to be uncovered after considerable damage has already been done.

 Now you are caught between a rock and a hard place.
-Your planner knows how to utilise the inventory planning spreadsheet, but leaving this critical process to a single person makes your business quite vulnerable.
+Your planner knows how to utilize the inventory planning spreadsheet, but leaving this critical process to a single person makes your business quite vulnerable.
 Giving the task to another employee carries with it significant risk of errors being introduced.
 And even the spreadsheet slave can be overwhelmed by the increasing complexity of the ‘MASTER’ spreadsheet, creating ample opportunity for new errors.